Ola Rotimi: Plays

-Man Talk, Woman Talk is humorous, as quintessential comedies from the author can be.
+Man Talk, Woman Talk is a comedy play.
 He makes use of wry humour to seek a level playing ground for resolution of the biases men and women nurse about one another and which affect mutual co-existence of the two.
 The scene is a court though devoid of the usual technicalities of court rooms.
 Instead of legal jargon, there is humour, arguments and counter arguments.
 What the author arrives at is not to prove which gender is superior but to show the complementary roles of men and women.
 There is a great deal of wit in the work and the setting here is the university environment where the youthful contenders are idealistic.